 Cannabis addiction treatment can take many different forms.
 An effective rehab for cannabis addiction will integrate some or all of the following modalities, as part of a comprehensive recovery plan to provide you with the best chance for long-lasting sobriety.
 A variety of effective treatment modalities may be available, including:*

-Counselling and therapy: Your treatment programme will involve one-on-one and group therapy sessions.
-Behavioural therapy such as CBT, contingency management, motivational enhancement therapy, along with a range of other intervention techniques, have shown effectiveness in treating marijuana use disorders.
+Your treatment programme will involve one-on-one and group therapy sessions.
+Behavioural therapy such as CBT, DBT, contingency management, motivational enhancement therapy, along with a range of other intervention techniques, have shown effectiveness in treating marijuana use disorders.

-Alternative therapy: Alternative therapy includes several other types of treatment which are intended to supplement or enhance the core rehab programme.
-For example, marijuana rehab centres may offer nutritional therapy or entertaining field trips to help you build social bonds and keep spirits up – all of which can contribute to your overall recovery.
+Alternative therapy includes several other types of treatment which are intended to supplement or enhance the core rehab programme.
+For example, marijuana rehab centres may offer nutritional therapy, spa and massage therapy, or entertaining field trips to help you build social bonds and keep spirits up – all of which can contribute to your overall recovery.